ckamps/aws-cfn-stacksets/README.md

-# aws-cfn-stacksets
-Examples of using CloudFormation Stack Sets
+# Examples of using CloudFormation Stack Sets

+## `custom-resource`

+Example of using custom CloudFormation resource to manage CloudFormation stack sets.